MurrayPHN/phn-exchange-docs/docs/general/reports.md

 # Reports

 The Reports sections contain consolidated global reports for your PHN.
-The screen shot below shows the PHN dashboard and a list of practices which are compliant or non-compliant for the quarter.
+The PIP QI dashboard displays and list of practices which are compliant or non-compliant for the quarter.

 It is the individual Business Partner (staff member) for each practice who is responsible for following up with non-compliant practices to identify the issues and to ensure data is shared by the practice in the quarter.